 He received the prestigious Garsington Opera Leonard Ingrams Award in 2015, and the Helen Clarke Award in recognition of his contribution and musical skill during their 2014 season.
 For Garsington Opera he has performed Don Fernando Fidelio in Paris and Siegfried Sassoon in Roxanna Panufnik's new comission Silver Birch, a 'People's Opera'.

 Bradley is also heavily involved in education and community, working with amongst others, English Touring Opera to devise and perform operas in schools including Sem'ye in Winter 2017 and in 2018 a new opera for SEND young people called This is My Bed.
-He has recently taken the position of Associate Artist (Education) at ETO.
+He has recently taken the position of Associate Artist (Learning & Participation) at ETO.

 Current engagements include Robin Ruddigore and Strephon Iolanthe for the National Gilbert and Sullivan Opera Company.